circleci/circleci-docs/jekyll/_cci2/executor-types.md

 {:.no_toc}

 <div class="alert alert-warning" role="alert">
-<strong>Please note, as of Dec 31, 2021,</strong> legacy convenience images (images with the prefix "circleci/") <strong>will be deprecated.</strong>
+<strong>As of Dec 31, 2021,</strong> legacy convenience images (images with the prefix "circleci/") <strong>will be deprecated.</strong>
-Please refer to the image <a href="https://discuss.circleci.com/t/legacy-convenience-image-deprecation/">deprecation timeline</a> and <a href="https://go.circleci.com/NDg1LVpNSC02MjYAAAF_Zcex0HQfrZCv0OhdfTakXTKCcJxPfXFu_akCRSXlgyUvpe6FZQ33feCwEVs_PFKSePH-d_A=">migration guide</a> for more information on how to upgrade your projects to <a href="https://go.circleci.com/NDg1LVpNSC02MjYAAAF_Zcex0EECjblu3OW1b6pnRM3rHhhRo5PjTDLMv1AeMB_8_qMNpajuj8DzmJVe0kkY8fZq2wE=">next-generation convenience images</a>.
+Please refer to the image <a href="https://discuss.circleci.com/t/legacy-convenience-image-deprecation/41034">deprecation timeline</a> and <a href="https://circleci.com/docs/2.0/next-gen-migration-guide/">migration guide</a> for more information on how to upgrade your projects to <a href="https://circleci.com/blog/announcing-our-next-generation-convenience-images-smaller-faster-more-deterministic/">next-generation convenience images</a>.
 </div>

 An *executor type* defines the underlying technology or environment in which to run a job.
 CircleCI enables you to run jobs in one of four environments: